 In summer you have glorious hikes, lake sports, cocktails on the waterfront, bikes rides, picnics and BBQs to enjoy.
 Come winter, you have some of the best skiing in the world (The Remarkables), gorgeous apres ski bars, snow-covered landscapes and sightings of the Southern Lights (If you didn’t know about these, check them out here!)

-So basically, Queenstown is an all year round spectacle that will suck you in to feeling like you’re at home very quickly.
+So basically, backpacking in Queenstown is an all year round spectacle that will suck you in to feeling like you’re at home very quickly.

 Did I mention Queenstown is the adrenaline capital of the world with bungee swings, white water rafting, sky dives and thrill seeking activities coming out of its ears?